China defends joining with India on coal ‘phase down’ instead of ‘phase out’ at COP26 | Headlines

 Negotiators from nearly 200 countries accepted a new climate agreement after the COP26 summit in Glasgow concluded on Saturday with a deal, which recognises India's intervention for the world to ''phase down'' rather than ''phase out'' fossil fuels.

-''Low carbon transformation is an overriding trend and the goal all countries are working towards,” Chinese Foreign Ministry spokesman Zhao Lijian told a media briefing here.
-He was responding to a question on COP26 Chairman Alok Sharma’s reported comments that China and India need to explain to developing nations why they watered down the language on efforts to phase out coal at the conference and rejected calls for “phasing out” coal firepower instead opted to “phasing down”.
+''Green and low-carbon transition is the overwhelming trend that all countries should work together for.
+China attaches high importance to energy transition,” Chinese Foreign Ministry spokesman Zhao Lijian told a media briefing here.
+He was responding to a question on COP26 Chairman Alok Sharma’s reported comments that China and India need to explain to developing nations why they watered down the language on efforts to phase out coal at the conference and rejected calls for ''phasing out'' coal firepower instead opted to ''phasing down''.

-Zhao said, “the improvement of the energy structure and reduction of the ratio of carbon consumption is a progressive process that requires respect for the national circumstances of different countries and their development stage as well as their different resources”.
+Zhao said, ''To optimize energy structure and reduce the proportion of coal consumption is an incremental process.
+The varying national conditions, development stage and resources endowment of different countries should be respected”.

-''So we should first give consideration to this gap in energy and ensure energy security for the developing countries.
-We encourage developed countries to stop using coal first and also hope they can provide support to financing technology to developing countries,” he said.
+''In many developing countries, not everyone has access to electricity and energy supply is not adequate.
+Before asking all countries to stop using coal, consideration should be given to the energy shortfall in these countries to ensure their energy security,'' Zhao said.

 Chinese official media has criticised the Western media for targeting China and India for pressing “phase down'' use of coal power instead of ''phase out” in the final text adopted by 197 countries at the COP26 conference which concluded last week.